zhanglab/psamm/docs/tutorial.rst

 irreversible reactions are :math:`0 \leq vi \leq 1000`.
 Therefore, the ``limits.yaml`` file will consist of only the reaction boundaries that are different from these default values.
-For example, if you want to force flux through an artificial reaction like the ATP maintenance reaction `R_ATPM` you can add in a lower limit for the reaction in the limits file like this:
+For example, if you want to force flux through an artificial reaction like the ATP maintenance reaction `ATPM` you can add in a lower limit for the reaction in the limits file like this:

 .. code-block:: yaml

-    - reaction: R_ATPM
+    - reaction: ATPM
       lower: 8.39

 Each entry in the limits file includes a reaction ID followed by upper and